veerasudhan98/git-playground/README.md

 cool..

-what happens now try spash
+what happens now try merge only